 Spring student-athletes complete seven-station circuit

-David VanDyke is in his 10th year at Stony Brook and in his first year as the Assistant Athletics Director for Speed, Strength & Conditioning after serving nine years as Director of Speed, Strength and Conditioning.
+David VanDyke is in his 11th year at Stony Brook and in his second year as the Assistant Athletics Director for Athletic Performance after serving nine years as Director of Speed, Strength and Conditioning.
 Van Dyke is responsible for the mental and physical development of all 20 of Stony Brook intercollegiate programs.

 VanDyke oversees the development and implementation of comprehensive strength and conditioning for all Seawolves sports.
 He primarily works with Stony Brook's men's & women's basketball and women's soccer teams, but also oversees two full-time staff assistants and one graduate assistant, who implement his strategies with the remainder of Stony Brook's athletic programs.